Antoine de la Mothe Cadillac: Legacy

+Some of Cadillac's expansive visions were conceived long after his passing.
+He had once promised that Fort Pontchartrain du Détroit would be built into what he described as "Paris de la Nouvelle-France."
+This settlement eventually transformed into Detroit.
+Additionally, Cadillac imagined a port to be established near the mouth of the Mississippi River, which was later founded by Jean-Baptiste Le Moyne de Bienville in 1718 as New Orleans.

-Antoine de la Mothe Cadillac was honored with a 3-cent stamp on July 24, 1951, to commemorate the 250th anniversary of his landing at Detroit in 1701.
+Cadillac was honored with a 3-cent stamp on July 24, 1951, to commemorate the 250th anniversary of his landing at Detroit in 1701.
 The stamp's background design depicts Detroit's skyline as it appeared in 1951 and the foreground shows Cadillac's landing at Detroit in 1701.
 A museum in his birthplace opened in 1974, conceived of and funded by historians in Detroit.

-On April 20, 2016, the public French high school in Windsor, Ontario, was renamed in Cadillac's honour.

-During the first decade of the 20th century, a street in the Guybourg area in Longue-Pointe (now Mercier) on the island of Montreal was named in honour of Cadillac.
+A street in the Guybourg area in Longue-Pointe (now Mercier) on the island of Montreal was named in honour of Cadillac.
 In 1976, Cadillac station on the green line of the Montreal Metro was opened at this street.

+In 1703, Cadillac proposed the establishment of a seminary in the parish of Sainte-Anne-de-Détroit in Detroit, aimed at educating both Indigenous and French children in piety and the French language.
+He pledged his future support for this seminary, which foreshadowed the founding of the Catholepistemiad, known today as the University of Michigan.
+In 2016, the public French high school in Windsor, Ontario, was renamed in Cadillac's honour.